Free Consultation:

 However, keep in mind that you might give up a key chance to get your DUI charge dropped or dismissed.
 Talk to your lawyer about whether waiving this hearing is wise in your case.

 After the preliminary hearing, your case heads to the Court of Common Pleas of Chester County.
 This is where your trial will take place.
-But your lawyer will likely fight to resolve your DUI case well before it goes to trial.
+Your drunk driving defense lawyer will fight to resolve your DUI case before it goes to trial.

 Court isn’t a must when you’re charged with a DUI.
 Below, we look at three ways you might be able to avoid going to court.